 Coconut Child Ritual:

 A powerful witch who is the leader of a witch circle conducts this magic for her pupil, the witch and her apprentice must have a strong bond and of course the witch must be the more powerful of the two.
 The pupil then goes to her favourite marketplace and chooses a coconut, there has to be something about the shape or look of the coconut that reminds the apprentice of her teacher.
 The coconut is the coconut child, the apprentice places the coconut behind the door of her house for three days.
 After three days have gone by the apprentice witch asks Legba for his blessings.

 The apprentice witch gives the coconut to her spiritual guide, it is washed in spring water then sprinkled with earth from a sacred place, it is then covered in incense.
 The spiritual guide then holds the coconut over a white candle until the incense and the small hairs on the coconut have burned away.
 She then imbues the coconut child with good wishes and the requests of the apprentice witch.
 On three successive days the requests and wishes are repeated in front of a white candle and a glass of water.
 The coconut child is then placed on the altar undisturbed for three days, after which it is painted.

 After these rituals are completed, the sorceress ties three tiny bells to the long hairs at the end of the coconut.
 The teacher witch then places the coconut behind the door of her home for three days, after this time she thanks Legba for protecting her apprentice.
-After this time the coconut child is handed back to the apprentice, who may then hang it on the door to her home, or place it behind the door.
-The witch is thanked with money, or a gift, given to her by the apprentice.
+The coconut child is handed back to the apprentice, who may then hang it on the door to her home, or place it behind the door.
+The witch is thanked with money or a gift given to her by the apprentice.